 1.1 Introducing the concept of Cloud Computing

-Cloud computing is the term in which consumer can get the services like software support or development, platform development, infrastructure management and sharing, e-business (m-business) via internet.
-The term cloud was inspired by the symbol of cloud used to represent internet in flowcharts.
+Cloud computing is the term in which consumers can get services like software support or development, platform development, infrastructure management, and sharing, e-business (m-business) via the internet.
+The term cloud was inspired by the symbol of cloud used to represent the Internet in flowcharts.

-Basic idea behind the cloud computing is Anytime, Anyone and anywhere can access the services through internet.
-The service provided by cloud computing can have characteristics like elasticity, dynamic, cost effectiveness, on demand services, pays for what you use.
+The basic idea behind cloud computing is anytime, anyone and anywhere can access the services through the internet.
+The service provided by cloud computing can have characteristics like elasticity, dynamic, cost-effectiveness, on-demand services, pays for what you use.

 These characteristics have different meanings to different types of cloud users (stakeholders).
-In order to ensure common understanding, potential cloud stakeholders are characterised into four general roles:
+In order to ensure common understanding, potential cloud stakeholders are characterized into four general roles:

 - Cloud Application Vendors (CAVs): Vendor of cloud services